All about the Louisiana Purchase

 What Was the Louisiana Purchase?

 The Louisiana Purchase massively increased the size of the United States.
-The territory of Louisiana (which was much larger than the current state of Louisana) was in French hands.
-Since France could no longer defend the territory easily, the American government was in position to buy it.
+The territory of Louisiana (which was much larger than the current state) was under French control.
+Since France could no longer easily defend the territory, the American government was in a position to buy it.
 This was the beginning of the end of France’s control over regions of North America and was the commencement of America’s long westward expansion.

 The Louisiana Purchase was the biggest land deal the United States government ever made.
-The United States purchased the entire western half of the Mississippi river basin – more than 800,000 square miles – for less than three cents an acre.
-Napolean Bonaparte negotiated the deal with President Thomas Jefferson.
+The United States purchased the entire western half of the Mississippi River basin – more than 800,000 square miles – for less than three cents an acre.
+Napoleon Bonaparte negotiated the deal with President Thomas Jefferson

 From France to Spain and Back Again